|AJAX ErrorSorry, failed to load required information. Please contact your system administrator.|

 Besides Sarawak Rural Water Department.
 Kuching Water Board (KWB) and Sibu Water Board (SWB) are the two Statutory Authorities that responsible for the management and provision of water supply services to Kuching and Sibu respectively, while State-owned LAKU Management Sdn.
 Bhd. manage the water supplies water to Miri, Bintulu and Limbang.

-The Sarawak Public Works Department (JKR Sarawak) Water Supply Branch is responsible for the planning, development, operation and maintenance of water supply services provided to all other areas.
+The Sarawak Rural Water Supply Department (JBALB) is responsible for the planning, development, operation and maintenance of water supply services provided to all other areas.

 Scan the above QR code to access this portal through mobile